Main Content

 You can view a summary of the model and code testing results in the dashboards.
 Return to the Model Testing Dashboard window and, in the warning banner, click Collect.

-The dashboard collects the metric results by using the recent test results and updates the information in the dashboard.
-There are no untested tests shown in the Metric Details for the software unit cc_DriverSwRequest.
+The dashboard collects the most recent metric results and updates the Metric Details information in the dashboard.
+There are no untested tests in the Metric Details table for the software unit cc_DriverSwRequest.

 The Model Test Status section shows that 71.4% of model tests passed.